-- Use social media: before you travel, do research to identify local likeminded blogs at the destination you’re visiting and make contact; use Twitter to connect with locals informally or through more organized tweet-ups; get in tocuh with friends of friends, friends of family and even complete strangers on Facebook; and (if you don’t hate your job too much) use LinkedIn to make contact with professionals in your field in the place you’re going – we’re not suggesting you have a meeting, just meet them for a beer.
+- Use social media: before you travel, do research to identify local likeminded blogs at the destination you’re visiting and make contact; use Twitter to connect with locals informally or through more organized tweet-ups; get in touch with friends of friends and friends of family on Facebook; and (if you don’t hate your job too much) use LinkedIn to make contact with professionals in your field in the place you’re going – we’re not suggesting you have a meeting, just meet them for a beer.

 - Learn some language basics: sign up for a language course or, at the very least, use a phrasebook, dictionary, language CDs, or mobile apps to learn some of the local language to facilitate communication and boost your confidence.

 - Do a course: learn something you’re interested in, even if it’s just a day-long course, but whether it’s cooking classes or jewellery making workshops, make sure the school is ran by locals, who can offer the best local insight into the place and culture.

 - Rent an apartment: the best reason being you can pick the brains of the owner (and even ask for introductions) and strike up conversations with locals in the corridors and stairwells of where you’re staying.

 - Do a tour: that might not sound very ‘local’, but travel sites such as Get Your Guide and Klook list loads of small group tours offered by local guides, where you have a chance of befriending your guide or at the very least getting loads of local tips.